flugg/laravel-responder/README.md

 }
 ```

-The package allows you to do this, and so much more.

-## Philosophy

-My mission with this package is to create an extremely high-quality package that feels like pure Laravel.
-A package that lets you embrace the power of Fractal, but hide it all behind beautiful abstractions.
+The package will allow you to do this and much more.
+The goal has been to create a high-quality package that feels like native Laravel.
+A package that lets you embrace the power of Fractal, while hiding it behind beautiful abstractions.
+There has also been put a lot of focus and thought to the documentation.
+Happy exploration!

-### Comparison to Spatie's Package

-There are tons of Laravel packages integrating Fractal, but [Laravel Fratal](https://github.com/spatie/laravel-fractal) by Spatie is definitely the most popular one.
-This package does all the same things as Spatie's, however, in addition, it has tons of other distinct features:

- - Automatic eager loading
- - Easily transform without serializing
- - Streamlined success- and error responses
- - Serializers for error responses
- - Automatic resource caching in transformers

 # Requirements